-In make-shift theaters wherever a projector could be set up, movies were shown.
-The schedule of productions and the quality of the films varied greatly from week to week, but they were always enjoyed, although many a man cursed a little as the alert siren stopped the show right in the middle of "Dr. Zhivago," or "Madigan."
+In make-shift theaters, wherever a projector could be set up, movies were shown.
+The schedule of productions and the quality of the films varied greatly from week to week, but they were always enjoyed, although many a man cursed a little as the alert siren stopped the show right in the middle of "True Grit" or "A Man and a Woman."